al-habibi-1107/Movie-Recommender/README.md

 ## IMPORTANT STEPS:
 1. Import the CSV file
 2. Make changes in the python script by updating the path of the CSV file

+The .ipynb file is in a Jupyter Notebook format, change in the path of csv is still necessary.